European Theater of Operations, United States Army: History

 British–American military staffs agreed during their meetings in Washington in January–March 1941 (the ABC-1 Conversations) to exchange military missions to facilitate planning for the eventuality of American entry in the war.
 Major General James E. Chaney, an Army Air Corps officer, arrived in the United Kingdom on 18 May 1941, and on the following day, Headquarters, Special Observer Group (SPOBS), was established in London.
 SPOBS also had the role of studying British use of Lend Lease supplies.
 His formal title was the Special Army Observer in the United Kingdom and head of SPOBS.
 After the United States entered the war, SPOBS was succeeded by United States Army Forces in the British Isles (USAFBI), actually SPOBS under a new name.
 At the time of the ARCADIA Conference, December 1941 – January 1942, the decision was made to place the MAGNET forces (U.S. Forces for Northern Ireland) under the command of Maj.
 Gen. E.L.
 Daley, and make him in turn responsible to General Chaney, designated as CG, USAFBI.
 On 5 May 1942, Maj.
 Gen. John C. H. Lee became Commanding General, Services of Supply, U.S. Army Forces British Isles, and later deputy theater commander, ETOUSA.
 On 8 June 1942, the United States Department of War officially established ETOUSA in its place.
 Its mission was to conduct planning for the eventual retaking of Europe and to exercise administrative and operational control over U.S. forces.

 The 133rd Infantry Regiment of the 34th Infantry Division was the first United States Army unit sent to Europe in World War II.
 The first battalion arrived in Belfast in late January 1942, followed by the rest of the regiment in February.
 These units were designated as U.S. Army Northern Ireland Forces, later incorporated within the European Theater of Operations.
 The 133rd and 168th Infantry Regiments trained in the peat bogs, and performed border guard patrols between British Northern Ireland and neutral Ireland.
 The remaining unit of the division, the 135th Infantry Regiment, arrived in May 1942.

-From February 1944 the operational command was the Supreme Headquarters Allied Expeditionary Force (SHAEF) which as an Allied command also had operational control of British and all other allied land forces and tactical airforces in the European theatre.
+From February 1944 the operational command was the Supreme Headquarters Allied Expeditionary Force (SHAEF) which as an Allied command also had operational control of British, American, and all other allied land forces and tactical airforces in the European theatre.
 Until SHAEF was operational ETOUSA liaised closely with the British in the planning and organising of Operation Overlord.

 U.S. General Dwight D. Eisenhower had multiple command appointments; he replaced Chaney in late June 1942, but in November he also commanded the Allied forces in Operation Torch through AFHQ.
 Operation Torch—the invasion of French North Africa—involving the 9th, 3rd Infantry and the 2nd Armored Divisions, initiated on 8 November 1942, was the first ground combat operations for the United States in the European theater of World War II.